The Worst Engines of All Time

 Chrysler 2.7 V6

 Various Chrysler models from 1998 to 2007 had the LH engine, produced in 2.7 liter and 3.2 liter variants.
 Some years after purchase, several customers started to complain about the engine, because of a large amount of sludge buildup within the crankcase.
 Turns out that a poorly designed water pump allowed coolant to leak into the crankcase, turning the oil into a gel and blocking oil passages.
-That could lead to complete engine break down.
+That could lead to a complete engine break down.

 18. Hyundai Theta II